flink-extended/flink-scala-api/api-docs/rowdata.md

 ## Supported field types

-Out of the box: all seven primitives, `String`, `Array[Byte]`, `Option` for nullable columns, and nested case classes that have a converter of their own.
+Out of the box: all seven primitives, `String`, `Array[Byte]`, `LocalDate` for `DATE` columns, `LocalTime` for `TIME` columns, `Option` for nullable columns, and nested case classes that have a converter of their own.

+`TIME` is stored as milliseconds since midnight whatever precision the schema declares, so a `LocalTime` carrying microseconds or nanoseconds is truncated on write.

 Wrapping a nullable column in `Option` matters. `RowData`'s typed accessors do not check nullity themselves, so a `NULL` column read into a plain `Int` yields `0`, and into a plain `String` throws.
 The same applies to nested case classes: a